The Importance of Being Earnest: Commercial recordings

 Other audio recordings include a "Theatre Masterworks" version from 1953, directed and narrated by Margaret Webster, with a cast including Maurice Evans and Lucile Watson; a 1968 recording on the Caedmon label with Gladys Cooper as Lady Bracknell and Joan Greenwood, Richard Johnson, Alec McCowen, Lynn Redgrave, Irene Handl and Robertson Hare; a 1989 version by California Artists Radio Theatre, featuring Dan O'Herlihy, Jeanette Nolan, Les Tremayne and Richard Erdman; and one by L.A.
 Theatre Works issued in 2009, featuring Charles Busch, James Marsters and Andrea Bowen.

+Awards and nominations

+Olivier Awards

+In 2016, Suchet was nominated for Best Actor in a Supporting Role as Lady Bracknell.
+In 2025, The National Theatre production was nominated for Best Revival, and Clarke was nominated for Best Actress in a Supporting Role.